Sad but true fact: no one is going to hand you money!

 - Think about your tomorrow.
 Student loans can help you reach your current goals—but their costs can impact your future.
 Make sure your loans fit into your plan for overall financial wellness.

-American Student Assistance® is a nonprofit you can rely on for neutral, honest student loan solutions.
+American Student Assistance® is a nonprofit that claims to provide neutral, honest student loan solutions.
 American Student Assistance has combined 50+ years of knowledge and best practices into a powerful Responsible Borrower Program called SALT®.
 SALT provides the tools and resources you need, when you need them—teaching students to borrow smart, borrow less, and repay well.
 If you ever need help understanding your options, our experts are equipped to answer your most challenging student loan questions.

 Don't Give Up!